jhxie/CMPUT496/README.md

 ### Documentation
-Since this is a prototype program (at least for now), lots of documentation are left in-source without using appropriate doxygen formatting directives; full doxygen formatted documentation would be provided after this project goes out of prototype stage and the codebase becomes relatively stable.
+Since this is a prototype program (at least for now), lots of documentation are left in-source without using appropriate doxygen formatting directives; full doxygen formatted documentation may be provided after this project goes out of prototype stage and the codebase becomes relatively stable.

 To generate the tentative documentation, install **doxygen** first: